-These sessions run from 7-9.30pm, one evening a week for six weeks.
-They are held twice a year in Mallow Primary Healthcare Centre.
+These sessions run from 7-9 pm, one evening a week for six weeks.
+They are held twice a year in various locations in North Cork.
 For information on when the next programme is being held, contact the project.

-If you would like to meet others in similar situations and learn more about dementia, you can come to our support meetings.
-They are held four times a year and a different topic is explored at each meeting.
-We meet in St Marys Day Care Centre (Alzheimer Society of Ireland), Lenihans Lane, Lower Bearforest, Mallow from 7.30-9pm.
-For information on the next Café de Mentia, go to the newsfeed section of this website.
+If you would like to meet others in similar situations, come to our monthly support and information group.
+Each month a different topic is explored and there is an opportunity for sharing experiences.
+For information on the next meeting, go to the newsfeed section of this website.

 Singing for the Brain